-NOTE: All asterisked (\) items and yellow fields on this form are required and must be completed before you will be able to submit the form.
+NOTE: All asterisked () items and yellow fields on this form are required and must be completed before you will be able to submit the form.
 Do not type in all capital letters when completing the form.
 Enter information directly into the form.
 Do not copy from an old application package or another document and paste into the form.

 This form collects information about the primary site, as well as additional sites, where project activity will take place.
-In most -- but not all -- cases, the primary site will be the address of the applicant organization.
-If a portion of the project will be performed at any other site(s), identify the site location(s) in the additional block(s) provided.
-Use up to 29 additional blocks as required (one for each site).
+In this case, the primary site will be the address of the applicant organization.
 Your responses will not be a factor in the review of your application.